-In 2022, his first book, Choreographing in Color: Filipinos, Hip-hop, and the Cultural Politics of Euphemism (Oxford UP) received the Oscar G. Brockett Book Prize Honorable Mention by the Dance Studies Association.
+His first book, Choreographing in Color: Filipinos, Hip-hop, and the Cultural Politics of Euphemism (Oxford UP) received Best Book Award published in 2020 by the Filipino Studies Section in the Association of Asian American Studies as well as Oscar G. Brockett Book Prize Honorable Mention by the Dance Studies Association.

 His research has also received funding and support by the American Society for Theatre Research, Asian Cultural Council, Ford Foundation, US DOE International and Foreign Language Education, Fulbright Group Projects, Andrew W. Mellon Foundation, Association for Asian Studies-in-Asia, National Center for Institutional Diversity, and Fulbright-Hays Foundation.